zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/Familiarization-of-StarlingX-Management.md

 ![System Config](images/fam-system-configuration.png)

 From this tab the following changes can be performed
-- Address Pools - Create/update addresss pools for the hosts
+- Address Pools - Create/update address pools for the hosts
 - DNS - Edit the Cluster DNS
 - NTP - Edit NTP address ranges
 - OAM IP - View / Change the OAM IP address
-- Controller Filesystem - Modify / Update the Controller filesystem sizes
+- Controller File system - Modify / Update the Controller file system sizes

 ## Edit the System Name